 Know when leaving a bad review is better

 If you have a complaint about clothing—say, the new yoga pants you bought online are oddly see-through—it’s best to leave a negative review on the company’s website instead of on social media.
 According to Women’s Health, 88 percent of consumers rely on online product reviews before making a purchase, so companies may be quicker to respond there.
-But beware when using these channels for your own purchases, and learn the 16 ways to spot a fake online review.

 Never, ever complain about work-related issues